morulus/is-not-production/README.md

 is-not-production
 ==

-Detect if you are NOT in the *production* mode of the nodejs
+Detect if you are NOT in the *production* mode of the nodejs.

+Simply, it checks `process.env.NODE_ENV !== 'production'`.

 Install
 ----